Second air strike hits airport in Libya's capital

 Prime Minister Abdullah al-Thinni lost control of the Libyan capital in August when an armed group linked to the western city of Misrata seized the city and set up an alternative government and parliament.

-Tripoli’s main airport was damaged by the summer fighting and has been closed since July, meaning commercial flights have had to use the secondary airport, Mitiga, which lies to the east of the city center.
+Tripoli’s main airport was damaged by the summer fighting and has been closed since July, meaning commercial flights have had to use the secondary airport, Mitiga, which lies to the east of the city centre.
+(Reporting by Ulf Laessing; Editing by Crispian Balmer)